SylixTeam/MySql/index.md

       Value | Description
       ----- | -----------
-      Database | name of a database that already exists Table | name of a table that already exists in Database Column | column name
+      Database | name of a database that already exists Table | name of a table that already exists in `Database` Column | column name
-      Data | the data you want to save in that column
+      Data | the data you want to save in that `Column`
   - ### Points :
     - if column options have `NOT NULL` ,you should not leave its column empty.
     - You can get last id by : `$DB->id` .